geetheshkarthi/geetheshkarthi/README.md

 ## Hi there 👋

-I'm **Geethesh Karthikeyan**, a B.Tech CSE (AI) student at **Amrita Vishwa Vidyapeetham**, passionate about AI, robotics, and building end-to-end projects that connect theory with real-world impact.
+I'm **Geethesh Karthikeyan**, a B.Tech CSE (AI) student at **Amrita Vishwa Vidyapeetham**, passionate about AI and building end-to-end projects that connect theory with real-world impact.

 <h2 align="center">💚 About Me :</h2>